edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 ```

 Finally, install the demo application onto your cluster.
-Please make sure you have installed [Helm v3](https://helm.sh/docs/intro/install/) ("the package manager for Kubernetes").
+Please make sure you have [Helm](https://helm.sh/docs/intro/install/) ("the package manager for Kubernetes") installed at least at Version v3.2.0.
 Install emojivoto into the emojivoto namespace by running:

 ```bash